OCA/sale-workflow/sale_default_terms_conditions/readme/DESCRIPTION.rst

-This module allows sale default terms & conditions from Customer or Company
+This module allows sale default terms & conditions from Customer or Parent